-The work I am making together with Kat Staub has translation at its core in every sense: I tell her a personal story of mine, which is then translated by Staub into (dance)movement, gesture and speech/mumbling, which I then again take in, process through association and interpretation, and write and talk once again…
+The work I am making together with Kat Staub has translation at its core in every sense: I tell her a personal story of mine, which is then translated by Staub into (dance)movement, gestures and speech/mumbling, which I then again take in, process through association and interpretation, and write and talk once again…

-In your practice you are also interested in, the post-human philosophy term zoegraphy.
+In your practice, you are also interested in, the post-human philosophy term zoegraphy.
 Could you tell us more about what it entails and how zoegraphy informs the use of language in your project?

-As I see it, posthumanism can offer a mindset to think with and spirituality can offer body and practice to the questions of healing on both a micro and macro level.
+As I see it, post-humanism can offer a mindset to think with, and spirituality can offer body and practice to the questions of healing, on both a micro and macro level.

 It seems to me that zoegraphy then can be seen as a mode of writing that can translate the ungraspable, or spiritual, to an embodied encounter.
 Could that encounter also take place within the space of a printed matter?